Skip To Main Content

 • Year-end review and goal-setting for the next school year.

-• Many Grade 9 students as well as some middle schoolers participate in this final conference, helping them to practice their self-confidence, self-awareness, and self-advocacy skills.
+• All middle schoolers and graduating upper school students participate in this final conference, helping them to practice their self-confidence, self-awareness, and self-advocacy skills.

 Families don’t leave Carroll conferences wondering, “What’s next?”
-In addition to establishing goals, every parent-teacher conference defines an explicit learning plan going forward, whether that means staying the course or making adjustments.
+In addition to establishing goals, every conference defines goals moving forward and a plan for how to achieve them, whether that means staying the course or making adjustments.
 Integrating what we learn about each and every student from their families is critical to the design of that plan.

 So, yes, when September’s installment of conferences got underway earlier this month, I felt inspired and energized by all that’s to come for our students this school year.
 At Carroll, parent-teacher conferences are just one of the many ways that our students and families experience transformation and belonging.